johnwight/Cross-Platform-Advertising/README.md

 To watch the solution work, you can test the cart abandonment and advertisement scenario:

-1. Visit the sample website https://aam-demo2.herokuapp.com to see the page has "No ads to show."
+1. Visit the website https://aam-demo2.herokuapp.com to see the page has "No ads to show."

    ![no ads](https://user-images.githubusercontent.com/29133525/35831200-2c632fb2-0a86-11e8-9158-1b3d583ed962.png)

-1. At http://localhost:4502/content/we-retail/us/en/products/men.html, click on a coat or jacket you want to test.
+1. At the sample retail website, http://localhost:4502/content/we-retail/us/en/products/men.html, and click on a coat or jacket you want to test.

 1. Select a **Color** and **Size**, then click the **ADD TO CART** button and **Checkout**.